 In late 2016, Samsung SDI was hit by highly publicised battery explosions in the Samsung Galaxy phone.
-It was this, alongside concerns over corporate governance, which led our responsible investment analyst Victoria Barron to spend a week in February 2017 touring China and South Korea to look at the battery supply chain.
+It was this, alongside concerns over corporate governance, which led one of our responsible investment analysts to spend a week in February 2017 touring China and South Korea to look at the battery supply chain.
 This trip highlighted the problems that were surfacing around the involvement of child labour in cobalt mining.
 Cobalt is a key resource for batteries, and the complexities of the supply chain mean it is hard to verify the source of production.

 What did our engagement look like?

 We began by emailing the company to raise our concerns, and we followed up with calls in May 2017.
 The investor relations team members were somewhat surprised by our interest, but they worked hard to provide us with information.
 They arranged for us to talk to the in-house expert on the cobalt supply chain.
 These conversations indicated that Samsung SDI had been fairly active in assessing cobalt and had actually produced a report on the topic.
 However, management had felt it better not to publish the report, albeit that it was working on the points raised.
 The points covered a series of initiatives which were at an early stage in the DRC and would need monitoring for success.
 They also stressed the practicalities of working in the DRC and the complexities of the supply chain.